kpashko/small_api/README.md

-# This is as implied in the title a small api assignment.
+# This is, as implied in the title, a small api assignment.

 demo at: [https://jellyapi.herokuapp.com/](https://jellyapi.herokuapp.com/)